We had some excitement yesterday.

 I heard a blood-curdling scream from Badger, so I ran into the living room.

-After that one scream, all she did was stand like a statue, slightly shaking, no emotion at all.
+After that one scream, all she did was stand like a statue, slightly shaking, with no emotion at all.

 Scared me to death.